-Δ LT-1{i,t} = LT-1{i,t} - LT-1{i,t-1}, is the change in the amount of long-term debt payable (scaled by assets) in year t + 1 relative to that in year t.
-In other words, regression (2) examines whether the yield spreads on a firm's bonds change by the end of year t in anticipation of the firm's changing exposure to rollover risk in year t + 1.
-By contrast, regression (1) examines whether the firm's credit rating changes during the year in which it experiences a change in its exposure to rollover risk.
-The reason we use a different specification for yield spreads is as follows.
-If bond market investors expect the firm's rollover risk exposure to increase in the coming year, they should price the risk right away, causing yield spreads to increase during the current year.
+In equation (2), subscript b denotes the bond, subscript i denotes the firm that has issued the bond, subscript m denotes the market, and subscript t denotes the year.
+Yield $spread{b,t}$ denotes the average yield spread on bond b in December of year t.
+Therefore, the dependent variable in regression (2), $\Delta Yield \ spread{b,t} \equiv Yield \ spread{b,t} - Yield \ spread{b,t-1}$ , is the year-on-year change in yield spreads on bond b over year t (specifically, from December of year t-1 to December of year t).
+The key independent variable, $\Delta LT$ - $t{i,t} \equiv LT$ - $t{i,t} - LT$ - $t{i,t-1}$ , is the change in the amount of long-term debt payable (scaled by assets) in year t+1 relative to that in year t.
+In other words, regression (2) examines whether the yield spreads on a firm's bonds change by the end of year t in anticipation of the firm's changing exposure to rollover risk in year t+1.
+By contrast, regression (1) examines whether the firm's credit rating changes t during the year in which it experiences a change in its exposure to rollover risk.
+The reason we use a different specification for yield t spreads is as follows.
+If bond market investors expect the firm's rollover risk exposure to increase in the coming year, then they should price the risk right away, causing yield t spreads to increase during the current year.

-We control regression (2) for the first differences in all firm characteristics ($\Delta X{i,t} \equiv X{i,t} - X{i,t-1}$) and market characteristics ($\Delta X{m,t} \equiv X{m,t} - X{m,t-1}$) employed in the Campbell and Taksler (2003) model.
-The firm characteristics we control for are: AVERAGE_EXCESS_RETURN and EQUITY_VOLATILITY, defined as the mean and standard deviation, respectively, of the firm's daily "excess return" (i.e., return on the firm's stock minus the return on the CRSP value-weighted index) over the 180 days preceding the bond trade; MKT_CAP/ INDEX, defined as the ratio of the firm's market capitalization to the market capitalization of the CRSP value-weighted index; the ratio of total long-term debt to the book value of total assets (LONG-TERM_DEBT/TOTAL_ASSETS); the ratio of total debt to the sum of the market value of equity and book value of total liabilities (TOTAL_DEBT/MKT_CAP); the ratio of operating income before depreciation to net sales (OPERATING_INCOME/SALES); and three dummy variables that identify firms with INTEREST_COVERAGE below 5, between 5 and 10, and above 10, respectively.
-We also control for the bond's credit rating, BOND_RATING.
-The market characteristics we control for are: AVERAGE INDEX and SYSTEMATIC_VOLATILITY, defined as the mean and standard deviation, respectively, of the daily return on the CRSP value-weighted index over the 180 days preceding the bond transaction date, and SLOPE, defined as the difference in yield between a 10-year Treasury and a 2-year Treasury.
+We control regression (2) for the first-differences in all the firm characteristics ( $\Delta X{i,t} \equiv X{i,t} - X{i,t-1}$ ) and market characteristics ( $\Delta X{m,t} \equiv X{m,t} - X{m,t-1}$ ) employed in the Campbell and Taksler (2003) model.
+The firm characteristics that we control for are: Average excess return and Equity volatility, defined as the mean and standard deviation, respectively, of the firm's daily "excess return" (i.e., return on the firm's stock minus the return on the CRSP value-weighted index) over the 180 days preceding the bond trade; Mkt.
+Cap/Index, defined as the ratio of the firm's market capitalization to the market capitalization of the CRSP value-weighted index; the ratio of total long-term debt to the book value of total assets (Long-term debt/Total assets); the ratio of total debt to the sum of the market value of equity and book value of total liabilities (Total debt/Mkt.
+Cap); the ratio of operating income before depreciation to net sales (Operating income/Sales); and three dummy variables that identify firms with Interest coverage below 5, between 5 and 10, and above 10, respectively.
+We also control for the bond's credit rating, Bond rating.
+The market characteristics that we control for are: Average index and Systematic volatility, defined as the mean and standard deviation, respectively, of the daily return on the CRSP value-weighted index over the 180 days preceding the bond transaction date; and Slope, defined as the difference in yield between a 10-year treasury and a 2-year treasury.
 We include year fixed effects in all regressions.
-The standard errors are robust to heteroskedasticity and are clustered at the individual bond issue level.
+The standard errors are robust to heteroscedasticity and are clustered at the individual bond issue level.